wainlo/asg1/README.md

 Contact Information Section: Provides clear and accessible contact details for MusicQuest, including emails and phone numbers for teachers and support staff.
 This ensures users can easily reach out for assistance or inquiries.

 Service Description Pages: Each section (e.g., "Practice Tools," "Video Lessons," "Sheet Music Library") includes detailed information about the specific service.
 These pages help users understand how each service supports their musical development.

 Location and Map Information: Provides an interactive map or list of MusicQuest locations around Singapore, showing users where they can find in-person support or classes.
 This adds an extra layer of convenience and helps build trust with the local community.

 Package Plans: The "Packages" section offers users a variety of subscription plans tailored to different learning needs, such as individual, group, and premium memberships.
 These plans give users access to exclusive content and services, making it easy for them to select the option that best suits their goals.

+Payment Page : The payment page allows users to pay for the package they signed up for by using a form that ensures the format is correct for the details youre keying in.

+payment success page: this page tells you whether your payment has gone through successfully

 About Us : The "About Us" section explains the bacstory of out company as well as our mission , growth and values .
 It also contains students' testimonials to further prove why MusicQuest is the right place for you